MrChaco007/MrChaco007.github.io/readme.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP (examples)
-- Pull data using google json api
+- Pull data using Google JSON API
 - Render data on page
-- Allow user to choose favorites
+-
 - Save their choices in firebase

 #### PostMVP